disselkamp/semanticards/README.md

 # Semanticards v0

-Better recall and retrieve learning with Semanticards.
+Better recall and retrieval learning with Semanticards.

 Semanticards are flashcards that learn and understand your answers semantically.